qiyfoundation/Qiy-Scheme/Definitions.md

 ### Source Update Request
 A [Qiy Node Request](#qiy-node-request) to update a [Service Source](#service-source).

-### String
-A letter, number, symbol, or any combination of those.

 ### Subscription
 A [Business Object](#business-object) for a relation between a consumer ([Qiy User](#qiy-user)) and a [Service Provider](#service-provider) with regard to a [Service](#service).